metalicos/MqttHydroponicController/README.md

 # Hydroponic IoT Controller
 ### ESP32, MQTT, RealTimeDataProcessing
 ### This controller is aimed to dispense the solution for hydroponic system by monitoring its pH, Tds and Temperature values.
-Also it on/off airation system.